 SI.
-No. Name Statue of Nature of Dues Amount (Rs. in Lacs) Period to which the amount relates 1.
-Income T Act 1961 Гах Income Tax 5.82 2018-19 Assessing Officer, National e- Assessment Centre
+No. Name Statue of Nature of Dues Amount (Rs. in Lacs) Period to which the amount relates Forum where dispute is Pending 1.
+Income Act 1961 Тах Income Tax 5.82 2018-19 Assessing Officer, National e- Assessment Centre

-8. According to information and explanation given to us, and on the basis of our examination of the records the Company, the company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year.

-- 9. (a) According to information and explanation given to us, and on the basis of our examination of the records the Company, the company has defaulted in repayment of loans or borrowings to financial institution or bank for the following instances in repayment of principal and interest thereon. - (i) The company has defaulted in repayment of following dues to the bank, which were not paid as at the Balance Sheet date.
+- 8. According to information and explanation given to us, and on the basis of our examination of the records the Company, the company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - 9. (a) According to information and explanation given to us, and on the basis of our examination of the records the Company, the company has defaulted in repayment of loans or borrowings to financial institution or bank for the following instances in repayment of principal and interest thereon. - (i) The company has not made repayment of following dues to the bank in accordance with restructured terms and conditions, as at the Balance Sheet date on account of non-receipt of excess interest charged by the bank.
 (Refer Note 15 to the Standalone Financial Statement)